MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 There are two types of people icons that are supported in an Adaptive Card:

-* Persona: If you want to show a single user in an Adaptive Card, the Adaptive Card displays the people icon and the name of the user.
+* Persona: If you want to show a single user in an Adaptive Card, it displays the people icon and the name of the user.

     The following JSON code is an example of a Persona card: